google/starlark-go/doc/spec.md

 (or trailing spaces in the case of `rsplit`), then splits the string around each consecutive non-empty sequence of Unicode white space characters.

-If S consists only of white space, `split` returns the empty list.
+If S consists only of white space, `S.split()` returns the empty list.

 If `maxsplit` is given and non-negative, it specifies a maximum number of splits.